Tatatila: Geography

+Demographics

+In 2020, Tatatila recorded population of 6,041 inhabitantes in 44 localities, all of them classified as rural.
+Tatatila, the municipal seat, contains nearly 20% of the population (1,072 hab.).
+Other localities include La Mancuerna (737 hab.), Pilhuatepec (532 hab.), Tenexpanoya (497 hab.) and Piedra Parada (483 hab.).

 Agriculture

 It produces principally maize, beans and coffee.

 Celebrations

 The celebration in honor of St. Peter the Apostle, patron of the town, occurs at the end of June, and the celebration in honor of the Virgin of Guadalupe occurs in December.